PiggerRight/Write-ups-and-notes/OverTheWire/Bandit/Level16.md

 ## Initial Thoughts

-In this level, we need to access port `30001` on the localhost of the Bandit server also.
-Now, I know how to connect to localhost of Bandit server, but it requires a SSL/TLS connection.
-Therefore, I use `openssl s_client` to establish this connection.
+In this level, we need to access port 30001 on the localhost of the Bandit server again.
+I already know how to connect to the localhost of the Bandit server, but this port requires an SSL/TLS connection.
+Therefore, I use openssl s_client to establish a TLS connection.

 ---